-- Graduate students in Curry licensure or endorsement programs focused on high-need areas are eligible for 2 years of funding at $4,000 per year ($8,000 total).
+- Graduate students in School of Education licensure or endorsement programs focused on high-need areas are eligible for 2 years of funding at $4,000 per year ($8,000 total).

 - Part-time graduate students preparing to teach in high-need areas are also eligible, but the maximum grant will be reduced.